ansys/pyensight/doc/source/rest_api/rest_api.rst

 The function also makes use of the ``numpy`` module.
 A function must either import the module inside of the function or include the names of the modules in the ``imports`` query options as a comma-separated list of module names.
-Because Numpy arrays do not directly support serialization to JSON, a list is used for the returned value.
+Because numpy arrays do not directly support serialization to JSON, a list is used for the returned value.

 Once the function has been defined, it can be called like this::